An in situ measurement of the radio-frequency attenuation in ice at Summit Station, Greenland: Discussion and Summary

 We combine our measurement of the depth-averaged field attenuation length $\langle L_\alpha \rangle$ with the measured temperature profile of the ice at the Summit Station Site from the GRIP borehole~\citep{grip,boreholetemp} and the measured dependence of attenuation length on temperature from~\cite{bogorodsky} (shown in Figure~\ref{fig:tempattenfit}) to extract a profile of attenuation length as a function of depth.
 For the dependence of attenuation length on temperature, we assume the average slope of the two locations on which~\cite{bogorodsky} report, shown as the blue line in Figure~\ref{fig:tempattenfit}.
 The field attenuation length as a function of depth is shown in Figure~\ref{fig:depthprofile}.
 The average field attenuation length over the upper 1500~m, from where the vast majority of the neutrino events that a surface or sub-surface radio detector could detect would originate, is $\langle L_\alpha \rangle$=$1149^{+112}_{-103}$~m at 75~MHz.

-To directly compare with measurements made at the South Pole and on the Ross Ice Shelf, we extrapolate our results to 300~MHz~\citep{besson,barwick,barrella}.
+To compare with measurements made at the South Pole and on the Ross Ice Shelf, we extrapolate our results to 300~MHz~\citep{besson,barwick,barrella}.
+This is a model-dependent extrapolation.
 We use an ensemble of measurements of the attenuation length as a function of frequency of glacial ice from Antarctica, Iceland, and Greenland~\citep{bogorodsky, walford} and (Westphal cited in~\citep{westphal}) to perform a linear extrapolation.
 We take the average of the best and worst cases from this ensemble, yielding a linear extrapolation with a slope of $-0.55$~m/MHz.
 This yields an estimate of the field attenuation length in the top 1500~m at 300~MHz of $1022^{+230}_{-253}$~m.
-We note that this extrapolation introduces a large uncertainty, and a direct measurement at higher frequencies would be beneficial.
+We note that this extrapolation introduces a large uncertainty (reflected in the error bars quoted) because the properties of glacial ice at different locations are variable, and a direct measurement at Summit Station at higher frequencies would be more robust.
+We take the additional uncertainty to be the scatter in the measurements of attenuation length as a function of frequency.